Skip to main content

 Natural Selection

-Natural selection is a fundamental mechanism of evolution, where organisms better adapted to their environment tend to survive and reproduce.
-In the case of whales, natural selection in an aquatic environment likely led to significant anatomical changes in their forelimbs, optimizing them for swimming, which contrasts with the adaptations seen in terrestrial mammals like humans and bats.
+Natural selection is the process by which organisms better adapted to their environment tend to survive and reproduce, leading to evolutionary changes over time.
+In the context of whales, natural selection in an aquatic environment could drive significant anatomical changes in their forelimbs, optimizing them for swimming.
+This concept is crucial for understanding how environmental pressures can lead to divergent evolutionary paths in species with a common ancestor.

 Recommended video: